michaeljoseph/a-brief-history-of-the-word/talk/abstract.md

 Because I'm a book nerd from back when there was no internet (it's true kids, there was such a dark moment in our history).

-And then it occurred to me, that words may be the smallest useful unit of communication that we've invented- lots of different people live by reading, writing, editing, reviewing, publishing, printing, advertising and interacting with words.
+Then it occurred to me- words may be the smallest useful unit of communication that we've invented- lots of people live by reading, writing, editing, reviewing, publishing, printing, advertising and interacting with words.

-Also, that the text editing that I do to make ethereally ephemeral computers do my bidding, is in essence no different from a journalist's (save in domain, workflow, history, politics and FUD).
+The text editing that I perform (for work and play) to make ethereally ephemeral computers do my bidding, is in essence, no different from that of a journalist.
+Or a technical writer, novelist, playwright or screenplay writer (save in domain, workflow, history, politics and FUD).

-There's a reason that we keep re-inventing text editors and why text editing programs are amongst the oldest, most mature and widely deployed software we have.
+There is a reason that we keep re-inventing text editors (Google says 'about 397,000,000 results' for 'text editor') and why text editing programs are amongst the oldest, most mature and widely deployed software we have.
 Hint: it's also the reason people get religious about them.
 They were and are integral to the creation, maintenance and expansion of the